jablan08/castle-defense-idle/README.md

 This game was built for easy addition of sprites in the future by using object orientated functions.
 Only the specifications of the sprite image sheet is needed, customize the sprite strength and speed, and the sprite is ready to battle!
 ## Targeting and Special Abilities
 ### Targeting
-While this is an idle game with auto targeting, the player is able to select a target for strategy by clicking on the monster image **_if played in full-screen_** or by clicking on the enemy sprite's name.
+While this is an idle game with auto targeting, the player is able to select a target for strategy by clicking on the monster image **_if played in full-screen at 100%_** or by clicking on the enemy sprite's name.

 ### Special Abilities
 There are two abilities that each have a cool down on use.
 A group attack the massively damages all enemies, and a group heal that heals a certain percentage of the player sprite's health points(HP). **When the ability is ready the bar will begin flashing!**